olgalupuleac/GraphAlgorithmRenderer/README.md

 #### Conditional properties

 List of *conditions* with *properties*.
-Each condition may have multiple properties, but all of them should not suppress each over.
+Each condition may have multiple properties of different types.
 If a condition is fulfilled, its properties are applied.
 Conditions with the less index in the list have higher priority.

 #### Condition